bechnokid/11ty-neocities/src/resources/tutorials/vscode.md

 I hope this tutorial was able to help, even a little bit.
 I understand that learning a new software can be pretty overwhelming, even if you read a hundred tutorials.
 The last thing I want is to force people to do something they don't like, so if it turns out that VSCode isn't for you, then that's ok! :3

 If some of you end up interested in VSCode and would like to use it some more, stay tuned!
-Hopefully, I'll have the time to make a tutoria  that will help users update their Neocities sites through GitHub.
+Hopefully, I'll have the time to make a tutorial that will help users update their Neocities sites through GitHub.
 It does require some knowledge of Git, but I'll try my absolute best to explain the very basics of it.

 Until then, see you later!